signalarun/data-at-scale/README.md

  - Data consumer
 ## Ubiquitous Language
  - An evolving common, rigorous language between developers and users.The term is used by Eric Evans in Domain Driven Design

+## Information Architecture
+ A discipline focused on making information findable and understandable.